r3me/transformicons/docs/sass.md

 ## Sass

 ### Structure
-Even though we provide a Vanilla CSS port we also support Sass (``.scss``).
-Authors have the option of using the transformicon builder in order to customize.
+Using the custom builder authors have the option to customize their Sass port of Transformicons.
 Each Sass partial is structured according to config, variation and icon(s) chosen.
 Your specific ``_icons.scss`` file will vary depending on your custom build options chosen.